What is the Higher Education Act —and could it still lead to student loan forgiveness?

 What is the Higher Education Act?

 On Nov.
-8, 1965, President Lydon Johnson signed the Higher Education Act into law saying, "Higher education is no longer a luxury, but a necessity."
+8, 1965, President Lyndon B. Johnson signed the Higher Education Act into law, saying, "Higher education is no longer a luxury, but a necessity."
 The Higher Education Act has been reauthorized nine times, the last in 2022.

 The law also supports teacher training, community service and library programs.
 The most far-reaching and essential component, however, was the establishment of low-interest federal student loans.
 These loans are made by the government using federal capital.
 In 1972, Pell Grants were created under the act —and 51% of the funds go to students whose families earn less than $20,000 annually, according to Education Data Initiative.